dhidas/NSLSII-OSCARS-OSG/README.md

 # NSLSII-OSCARS-OSG

 This repository is for Open Science Grid configuration files and OSCARS python scripts for calculating spectra, flux, etc using OSG.
+These are the scripts that I use for calculations.
+They are provided as examples and one should know that modification for their use is required.
+Paths, data files, beamlines, etc must be customized for your own use case.
+The instructions below are largely reminders to myself, but can serve as a guide for your own use.

 These scripts require an accompanying directory containing magnetic measurement data for a given beamline:
 NSLSII-MM-Data